tarjei/eventdispatcher.js/README.md

     abort a transaction upon encountering an error in a user event handler.
 This method could be used to implement the aborting or it could merely rethrow the error object passed to it and allow the internal consuming code to catch it and abort the transaction.
+If using this handler, you should ideally use a flag in your calling code and utilize that in this handler in order to distinguish between your own specific internal error events and those dispatched by users in their own `dispatchEvent` calls (which shouldn't ever throw as that would be non-standard for the real `EventTarget`).

 ## Todos